Hosted wallet explained

 Ok.
 How do I get my Freewallet?

 You can create your wallet on the web, or download an app on an iOS or Android device.
-Freewallet’s Multiwallet supports 25 coins including Bitcoin, Ethereum, Bitcoin Cash, Monero, Litecoin, Dash and other major cryptocurrencies.
+Freewallet’s multi-cryptocurrency wallet supports 25 coins including Bitcoin, Ethereum, Bitcoin Cash, Monero, Litecoin, Dash and other major cryptocurrencies.